Central Europe struggling to kick its Russian energy habit – DW – 10/30/2024

 It also reflects a longstanding domestic strategy of buying political support by providing cheap energy to Hungarian households, notes Martin Jirusek, an expert in geopolitics and energy security at Czechia's Masaryk University.

-Slovakia's nationalist-populist premier Robert Fico is another leader that says Russian energy is vital for his country and that Brussels should seek friendship with Moscow rather than leveling sanctions.
+Slovakia's nationalist-populist premier Robert Fico is another leader who says Russian energy is vital for his country and that Brussels should seek friendship with Moscow rather than leveling sanctions.

 Turning off the tap